HappyFrowl/documentation/Linux/SystemAdministration.md

   * See section of system monitoring

 ## systemd management
+### **Introduction**
+* To recapitulate, systemd is a type of `init`
+  * `init` has the goal of making sure the system runs the right complement of services and daemons at any given time
+  * To serve this goal, init maintains a notion of the mode in which the system should be operating
+  * Commonly defined modes are: single-user, multi-user.
+    * See the section on Boot Targets
+* systemd is unique among init systems in that it formalizes and unifies how services should be configured, accessed, and managed
+  * Besides managing processes in parallel, it also manages network connection (`networkd`), kernel log enties (`journald`), and logins (`logind`)
+  * systemd is a collection of programs, daemons, libraries, technologies, and kernel components
+* **Unit and unit files**
+  * Entities managed by systemd are known as **units**
+  * A unit can be a service, socket, device, mount point, automount, swap file or partition, startup target, watched filesystem path, timer, resource management slice, or a group of externally created processes
+  * Unit files can live in different places:
+    * `/usr/lib/systemd/system` is the main place where packages deposit their unit files during installation
+    * `/lib/systemd/systemd` is another place where they might be stored
+    * **Local unit files** and customizations can go in `/etc/systemd/system`

 ### **Managing Services**
 * Services:
   * Running programs or processes that provide support for requests and monitoring from other processes or external clients